 Brushing your teeth with a toothbrush that has frayed bristles or too hard or flossing improperly or with too much force can cause tiny little tears to appear on your gums.
 The tiny tears will bleed just like any little cut on your body.

 How to Treat Bleeding Gums

 Bleeding gums are usually easy to treat especially if treatment is sought when you see the first signs of blood after brushing and flossing.
-The type of treatment that is used to stop your gums from bleeding will depend upon what is causing your gums to bleed.
+The type of treatment that is used to stop your gums from bleeding will depend upon what is causing them to bleed.

-Some examples of how bleeding gums are treated include:
+Some examples of how bleeding gums are treated at a dentistry appointment include:

 - Professional tooth cleaning – a professional dental cleaning will remove plaque and tartar that has formed around your gum line.
 Removing the plaque and tartar through a routine dental cleaning will often treat mild to moderate cases of gum disease.

 - Scaling and root planing – this is what is commonly referred to as a ‘deep clean’.
 This treatment option removes plaque and tartar that has formed deep below the gum line.
 If the tartar and plaque forms too far below the gum line it cannot be removed with a regular dental cleaning and scaling and root planing will need to be performed.

 - Learning how to properly brush and floss.

 - Learning which types of toothbrushes should be used to avoid injuring or damaging your gums.